Frechousky/wordleapi/README.md

 - 'E' is not present in 'ARBRES' (2) (there is only one E in 'ARBRES')
 - Client did not guess the word (he may try again)

 #### 3 - Invalid attempt request/response (attempt is too short)

 - Word to guess is 'ARBRES'
 - `Request  => { "attempt": "ARB" }`
 - `Response <= { "code": 100, "error_msg": "Field 'attempt' is invalid or missing (String should have at least 6 characters)" }`

 #### 4 - Invalid attempt request/response (attempt is not a whitelisted word)

-- Some words are whitelisted, only these words may be the word to guess and only there word may be submitted by player (see [whitelist_files folder](whitelistfiles))
+- Some words are whitelisted, only these words may be the word to guess and only these words may be submitted by player (see [whitelist_files folder](whitelist_files))
 - 'ABCDEF' is not a whitelisted word
 - `Request  => { "attempt": "ABCDEF" }`
 - `Response <= { "code": 101, "error_msg": "'ABCDEF' is not in whitelist" }`

 ## Requirements